TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.2/using/reference/statistics-monitoring.md

 Splunk can be used to aggregate all Riak cluster node operational log files, including operating system and Riak-specific logs and Riak statistics data.
-These data are then available for real time graphing, search, and other visualization ideal for troubleshooting complex issues and spotting trends.
+These data are then available for real time graphing and other visualization ideal for troubleshooting complex issues and spotting trends.

 ## Summary